 Tim:The reason so many people don’t do this is because of timelines.
 People inevitably end up with translation being at the back-end of the process, and very often the customer is under real time pressure trying to get a web site live or get a product launched and I completely understand why that’s the case.

-But again, to do this properly you need to front-end that SEO research so that at the point that you’re ready to launch you don’t have to stop the process to do two weeks of SEO research – so either allow a reasonable chunk of extra time to be available for the translation process, or better for you and better for business results, do the SEO research up front.
+But again, to do this properly you need to front-end that SEO research so that at the point that you’re ready to launch you don’t have to stop the process to get the multilingual SEO process underway – so either allow a reasonable chunk of extra time to be available for the translation process, or better for you and better for business results, do the SEO research up front.